lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    receiver after a window of fragments have been sent, only if at least one of the fragments in the window has been lost.
 In this mode, the ACK informs the sender about received and/or missing fragments from the window of fragments.

-   In Packet or Window mode, upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments, up to a maximum number of ACK and retransmission rounds that is TBD.
+   In Window mode, upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
+The maximum number of ACKs to be sent by the receiver for a specific window, denoted MAX_ACKS_PER_WINDOW, is not stated in this document, and it is expected to be defined in other documents (e.g. technology-specific profiles).

    This document does not make any decision as to which fragment delivery reliability option(s) need to be supported over a specific LPWAN